grafana/tempo/docs/sources/tempo/operations/backend_search.md

 ### `query_frontend.max_retries` parameter

 This option controls the number of times to retry a request sent to a querier.
-Current configurations only retry if the return is 5xx (_translated from equivalent gRPC error_) from a querier.
+We only retry on 5xx from a queriers (_translated from equivalent gRPC error_).

 #### Guidelines